utep-cs-systems-courses/p2-tcp-framing-maruvalcaba/Lab2/README.md

 # LAB 2: File Transfer

 ## Description
--The purpose of this program is to transfer a file from a client to a server.
+- The purpose of this program is to transfer a file from a client to a server.

 ## How to use